-Nuebi is our very handsome Barking Owl who loves nothing more than a good scratch from his keepers.
-He was born in September 2005 and has been with us since he left his parents.
-Nuebi is the newest member of the roving wildlife crew, greeting guests throughout the day and getting his photo taken with his new friends.
+Nuebi is our very handsome barking owl who loves nothing more than a good scratch from his keepers.
+Nuebi is an important member of the roving wildlife crew, greeting guests throughout the day and getting his photo taken with his new friends.
 By far his favourite part of the day is the Bird of Prey show where he gets to showcase his awesome silent flight to guests.

-Nuebi is able to turn his head 270 degrees in either direction and almost upside down-this is because those amazing yellow eyes are fixed in his head and he needs to be able to turn that head to see what is going on around him.
+Nuebi is able to turn his head 270 degrees in either direction and almost upside down.
+Those amazing yellow eyes are fixed in his head, therefore he needs to be able to turn that head to see what is going on around him.
 If you are lucky, you might even get to hear him bark!